 This faith-based organization of volunteers was founded in 1997 by Dr. William S. Barnes, senior pastor of St. Luke’s United Methodist Church, as a grassroots effort to solve a community issue.
 Driven by the notion that “none of us knows how to do it all, but all of us know how to do some of it,” Dr. Barnes united the community to bring health care to those in need, raising critical dollars, while volunteer doctors and nurses treated patients in donated space at the Westside Vocational Technical School in Winter Garden.

 Today, that vision has evolved with Shepherd’s Hope as the largest free and charitable clinic in Florida, both in the number of locations and patient capacity, and as a nationally recognized nonprofit health and human services agency.
-It relies on extensive collaboration with three Central Florida hospitals systems (Florida Hospital, Orlando Health and Nemours), hundreds of diagnostic and specialty care providers, 23 multi-faith congregations, community organizations, foundations and corporations to fulfill its mission to provide free health care to the region’s most at-risk, vulnerable populations.
+It relies on extensive collaboration with three Central Florida hospitals systems (Florida Hospital, Orlando Health and Nemours), hundreds of diagnostic and specialty care providers, multiple faith congregations, community organizations, foundations and corporations to fulfill its mission to provide free health care to the region’s most at-risk, vulnerable populations.

 Shepherd’s Hope provides healthcare services, education and wellness programs to uninsured families across Central Florida.
 Patients eligible for services through Shepherd’s Hope must meet one of the following criteria: